pekwm/pekwm/doc/configuration.md

 typing.
 Template support is currently available in autoproperties and theme configuration files.
 Template configuration is not fully compatible with the non-template syntax and thus requires activation to not break backwards compatibility.
-To enable template parsing start the configuration file with the following:
+To enable template parsing, start the configuration file with the following:

 ```